jfayaz/Compute_RZZ_Params/README.md

 The indices of the results are in the same order as the provided GMs.
 The code will also create 'RZZ_Params' .mat and .xlsx files that contain the important RZZs that are useful for engineering analysis.
 These results are also present in the workspace variable named 'RZZ_PARAMS'

+Also, the Sa of the rotated components will be provided as 'SA_SPECTRA' variable and saved as 'SA_SPECTRA.mat'